 Without going too far off-template, the Hamilton Khaki Navy Scuba bears sleeker design features than the Submariner.
 Instead of Rolex-style Mercedes hands, the Hamilton has dauphine hands, but with flat tips instead of overly dressy pointed tips.
 Instead of the Sub’s bubble indices, the Navy Scuba includes lengthened hour markers that touch the edge of the watch face.
 Overall, the Hamilton is slightly more design-forward.
 Still technically proficient though, this watch runs on an automatic H-10 movement that boasts 80 hours of power, a scratch-resistant sapphire crystal, and exquisite satin finishes throughout the steel body.

-Shinola Monster Watch
+Shinola Lake Superior Monster Automatic Watch

 It’s the Submariner—but made in the USA.
 So naturally, the Shinola Monster Watch is bigger and bolder on a few fronts.
 The 43mm case takes up more real estate on your wrist than a standard 41mm Sub would, and the links on the bracelet are rounded for a shinier and more ceremonious look.
 In the Rolex world, curved links are reserved for the extra fancy President and Jubilee bracelets.
 Function-wise, the Monster is equipped with an anti-magnetic shield, anti-reflective sapphire, and a green lume inspired by the Northern Lights.
 While this dive is fully assembled in America, the 26-jewel automatic movement is Swiss.
 But what’s more American than sound and expert sourcing?